joe7575/pdp13/manuals/manualXL_EN.md

 This block completes the computer structure as the fourth block.
 The block has an inventory for chips for memory expansion.
 The computer has 4 KWords of memory (4096 words) internally and can be expanded to 8 KWords with a 4 K RAM chip.
 With an additional 8 K RAM chip, the memory can then be expanded to 16 KWords.
 Theoretically, up to 64 KWords are possible.

 In the lower row the rack can hold up to 4 ROM chips.
 These ROM chips contain programs and are quasi the BIOS (basic input / output system) of the computer.
-ROM chips can only be produced at the TA3 electronics factory.
-You have to have the program for the chip on tape, which is then "burned" onto the chip with the help of the electronics factory.
+You have to have the program for the chip on tape, which is then "burned" onto the chip with the help of the electronics factory (techage) or crafted by hand (tubelib).
 You can only get these programs if you have solved the corresponding programming tasks (more on this later).

 The inventory of the memory block can only be filled in the given order from left to right.
 The computer must be switched off for this.